An Introduction to French: How to Start Learning on Your Own in 4 Powerful Steps

 But grammar doesn’t just happen overnight; grammar takes time.
 Don’t forget to practice all that grammatical knowledge with online quizzes.

-Columbia has some great French grammar exercises, and Français interactif from the University of Texas is a great resource for grammar tutorials and quizzing tools.
+Columbia has some great French grammar exercises, and Français interactif (Interactive French) from the University of Texas is a great resource for grammar tutorials and quizzing tools.